DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "...What?"

-"String power.
+"Great strength.
 It is like magic, but also not like magic...
 Similar to my power..."

 Saying that, Rinne continued advancing further in.